benjibrown/CTF-writeups/VulnHub/kioptrix3.md

-# Kioptrix Level 3
 Today, we will be pwning the VulnHub machine Kioptrix 3.
+The final machine in the Kioptrix series.
+Congrats on getting this far!